 It also gives me pleasure to announce that Michelle Bester will take on the role of Safe Church Training Coordinator.
 Michelle will support our continued involvement with the NCCA Safe Church Training Agreement program.

 A considerable challenge for the Diocese continues to be the struggle to find suitable clergy to fill parishes.
 This challenge is exacerbated by the general decline we encounter in parishes, especially the smaller parishes.
-Since October 2017, we have also had 2 resignations and 3 retirements.
+Since October 2017, we have also had two resignations and three retirements.
 A strategic plan continues to be worked on by the Bishop and Archdeacon for Ministry Development to restructure some of the part-time Parishes into larger Ministry Units where there will be the support of a Ministry Team of laity and clergy (Stipendiary, Non-Stipendiary and Retired.
 The Parish of Shepparton and its surrounding parishes provide the test tube experiment for this development.

 During April I ordained four clergy to the Priesthood.
 The process of discernment of further vocations to the Distinctive and Transitional Diaconate continues.
 In addition to his work in supporting, equipping and training Parishes within the Diocese in their re-organisation and re-definition, the Archdeacon for Ministry Development is also receiving enquiries about Vocations.
 We will soon be able to start a ‘Fellowship of Vocations’ programme as well as a Professional Development Mentoring Programme directed at those who have been recently ordained but open to the clergy generally.
 Following the report of the Royal Commission we are beginning to explore further professional development, supervision and accountability for clergy and will keep Synod advised of the progress of this work